2dot71mily/youtube_captions_corrections/README.md

 For example the tokens that are mutually different between the two transcripts (rather than a one-sided insertion) can be labeled `1` with all other tokens as `0`, and then trained on a token-level classification task to recognize such 'errors' in auto-generated transcripts.
 Subsequently, the `1`'s on these tokens can be replaced with a `<MASK>` and trained in a language modeling task, where the 'correct' token for the masked word could come from the 'manually corrected' transcript, rather than the auto-generated transcript.
 Here the goal is for a language model to learn to fill in a suitable alternative word, when an incorrect word is masked out of a caption.

-See the notebook [`checkout_data_and_new_label_creation.ipynb`](./notebooks/demo_checkout_data_and_new_label_creation.ipynb) for more details on the dataset and how to initially prepare it for such a training task.
+See the colab notebook [`checkout_data_and_new_label_creation.ipynb`](./notebooks/demo_checkout_data_and_new_label_creation.ipynb) for more details on the dataset and how to initially prepare it for such a training task.

 ## Applications
 A portion of this dataset has been contributed to Hugging Face's Datasets library for ease of use, with details [here](https://huggingface.co/datasets/youtube_caption_corrections).

 One example application that was prepared as part of a [MLC Research Jam](https://mlcollective.org/events/#jam) presentation is token classification of the masked out YouTube errors (and their error-type).

-Colab for this initial token classification model and its results are [here](https://colab.research.google.com/drive/1rXvkNF_ufWqFLsA_UzJMD2wBtkFhg-Z5?usp=sharing).
+See a colab notebook example of this [token classification model](./notebooks/youtube_captions_multi_classification_example.ipynb).

-The MLC presentation, which also provides an overview for this dataset as well, can be found [here](./notebooks/subset_youtube_captions_mlc_research_jam_preso.pdf).
+Finally, check out slides for the [MLC presentation](./notebooks/subset_youtube_captions_mlc_research_jam_preso.pdf), which also provides an overview for this dataset as well.